Zuckerberg said, “They know we didn’t actually graduate, right?”

 In a study of 11,745 successful individuals from across the U.S., the vast majority had attended college – many of them attended elite schools.

 Researchers investigated how many of the wealthiest and most influential people graduated from college.
 They studied 11,745 U.S. leaders, including CEOs, federal judges, politicians, multi-millionaires/billionaires, business leaders, and the most globally influential people.

-They included the eight Ivy League schools, plus many of the top national universities and liberal arts colleges consistently high in the U.S. News rankings for both undergraduate and graduate education.
+They included the eight Ivy League schools and many of the top national universities and liberal arts colleges consistently high in the U.S. News rankings for undergraduate and graduate education.

 The number one reason why people are successful is access to mentors.
 In the early years, those mentors are professors, those are other students in college around you.

-Approximately, 2 to 5 percent of all U.S. undergraduates went to one of the elite schools in our study.
-The people from in the study attended elite schools at rates well above typical expectations.
+Approximately 2 to 5 percent of all U.S. undergraduates went to one of the elite schools in our study.
+The people in the study attended elite schools at rates well above typical expectations.

 Do elite schools matter?

 This year, elite schools saw an increase in applications and selectivity.
-Research indicates there is no difference in adult income between students who attended highly selective schools and students with similar SAT scores who attended less selective schools.
+Research indicates no difference in adult income between students who attended highly selective schools and students with similar SAT scores who attended less demanding schools.
 At least for long-term earnings, where you go may not be critical, as long as you attend classes and graduate.

 There are hundreds of careers which don’t require a degree.
 And they all share one thing in common.
 They require results, and in many cases, years of hard work and study to achieve success.

 Attending a high-profile college will provide you with networks and a powerful brand.
 Therefore, if you have the talent and motivation to become an elite member of U.S. society, an elite college diploma might help.